Ojibwe: Culture

 During the summer months, the people attend jiingotamog for the spiritual and niimi'idimaa for a social gathering (powwows) at various reservations in the Anishinaabe-Aki (Anishinaabe Country).
 Many people still follow the traditional ways of harvesting wild rice, picking berries, hunting, making medicines, and making maple sugar.

+The jingle dress that is typically worn by female pow wow dancers originated from the Ojibwe.
+Both Plains and Woodlands Ojibwe claim the earliest form of dark cloth dresses decorated with rows of tin cones - often made from the lids of tobacco cans- that make a jingling sound when worn by the dancer.
+This style of dress is now popular with all tribes and is a distinctly Ojibwe contribution to Pan-Indianism.

 The Ojibwe bury their dead in burial mounds.
 Many erect a jiibegamig or a "spirit-house" over each mound.
 An historical burial mound would typically have a wooden marker, inscribed with the deceased's doodem (clan sign).
 Because of the distinct features of these burials, Ojibwe graves have been often looted by grave robbers.
 In the United States, many Ojibwe communities safe-guard their burial mounds through the enforcement of the 1990 Native American Graves Protection and Repatriation Act.

 Several Ojibwe bands in the United States cooperate in the Great Lakes Indian Fish & Wildlife Commission, which manages the treaty hunting and fishing rights in the Lake Superior-Lake Michigan areas.
 The commission follows the directives of U.S. agencies to run several wilderness areas.
 Some Minnesota Ojibwe tribal councils cooperate in the 1854 Treaty Authority, which manages their treaty hunting and fishing rights in the Arrowhead Region.
 In Michigan, the Chippewa-Ottawa Resource Authority manages the hunting, fishing and gathering rights about Sault Ste.
 Marie, and the resources of the waters of lakes Michigan and Huron.
 In Canada, the Grand Council of Treaty No. 3 manages the Treaty 3 hunting and fishing rights related to the area around Lake of the Woods.